iliyanlishkov/expressjs-blog-multilingual/README.md

 ```
 npm install
 ```
-3. Create and configure your Postgre DB (you will find it exported in the project folder)
+3. Create and configure your Postgre DB (you will find it exported in the project folder as `db.sql`)
 ```
 // log into postgre
 sudo -u postgres psql